jdaloia1/DevOps-Training/Labs/Day-1/Into-To-DevOps/Intro-ToDevOps.md

-# Lab 1 - Intro To Git
+# Lab 1 - Intro To DevOps

 ## What will you learn ?